 Buses from one city to the next can cost less than 1 USD, depending on the route.
 There are also air conditioned VIP buses which are essentially mini-vans which cost slightly more (maybe 3-4 dollars) on some routes.

 For trains, the second class unreserved is usually sufficient.
 If you do not wish to risk standing on the trains, book the reserved seats.
 Unfortunately, the only way is to get the reserved seats is to go days before or ask someone to help you book it via Mobitel/Etisalat Phone Lines.
 You can check the official information here.

 On my trip, I never managed to get a single reserved ticket.
-The trains and buses are full most of the time, even during off-season!
+The trains and buses are full most of the time, even during the off-season!
 In fact, the only time I remember having an empty seat was when we were on the train from Ella – Hatton in the morning because most people take the reverse route.